Best Cartoon Characters With Short Hair (Female & Male Icons)

 Tina Belcher (Bob’s Burgers)

-Tina Belcher from Bob's Burgers
+Tina Belcher Bob's Burgers short hair cartoon character simple bob style

 Hair type: Simple bob